Graduate Minors

 Degree Requirements: MPP and MURP

-You complete required core courses, a professional paper or Plan A thesis, and an internship.
-MPP students may apply up to 11 MSW credits to concentration or elective requirements (for a total of 21 double-counted credits).
-MURP students may apply up to 11 MSW credits to concentration or elective requirements (for a total of 21 double-counted credits).
-The second MSW field placement also can fulfill the MPP internship requirement.
+You complete required core courses, a professional paper, and an internship.
+Students in either program may apply up to 11 MSW credits to concentration or elective requirements (for a total of 21 double-counted credits).
+The second MSW field placement also can fulfill the internship requirement.

 Degree Requirements: MSW